shikhar0507/backend-cloud-functions/docs/support-requests/README.md

 ## Support Privilidges

-A person belonging`support` has the following privilidges:
+A person with `support` has the following privilidges:

+* Can create activities without them being asignees of the activity themselves.

-* Can edit activities where they are not an assignee of.
+* Can edit the activity without being an assignee.

 ## Sending A Support Request